Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Topological 5d N=2 Gauge Theory on M4 x R

 The bosonic part of the action (involving only $A$ and $B$) can be written as

 where

 The $\mathcal Q$-exact topological action is \cite{anderson2013five}

-By setting the variation of the fermions in \eqref{5d susy variations} to zero, we obtain the BPS equations of the 5d theory as\footnote{Recall that the bosonic fields $\sigma$ and $\bar{\sigma}$ have no zero-modes, so we can ignore the variation of fermions involving them.}
+By setting the variation of the fermions in \eqref{5d susy variations} to zero, we obtain the BPS equations of the 5d theory as\footnote{Recall from our explanation below \eqref{eq:delta squared} that we are only considering the case where the bosonic field $\sigma$ (and $\bar{\sigma}$) has no zero-modes, so we can take it to be zero in the variations of the fermions.}

-These are the Haydys-Witten (HW) equations \cite{haydys2010fukaya,witten2011fivebranes}, and configurations of $(A_{\mu}, B_{\mu\nu})$ satisfying \eqref{5d bps hw} constitute a moduli space $\mathcal{M}_{\text{HW}}$ that the path integral of the 5d theory would localize onto, where $S_{\text{bo}}$ and thus $S_{\text{HW}}$ is indeed minimized.
+These are the Haydys-Witten (HW) equations \cite{haydys2010fukaya,witten2011fivebranes}, and configurations of $(A_t, A_{\mu}, B_{\mu\nu})$ satisfying \eqref{5d bps hw} constitute a moduli space $\mathcal{M}_{\text{HW}}$ that the path integral of the 5d theory would localize onto, where $S_{\text{bo}}$ and thus $S_{\text{HW}}$ is indeed minimized.

 We shall henceforth denote the 5d theory with action $S_\text{HW}$ as HW theory.